 As the Grinch learned, you cannot keep Christmas from coming.
 And while the midnight was not exacty clear, this year, too, as well it came.
 Just the same, just like in so many years before stretching back pretty much into antiquity.
 Some would say it comes much sooner in these modern times.

-The tradition of ushering in the day on the night before, i.e., Midnight Mass, long ago fell by the wayside in this particular Skelly family.
+The tradition of ushering in the day on the night before, i.e., Midnight Mass, a long time ago fell by the wayside in this branch of the Skelly family.
 No one can stay up that late; they run it now til almost 2 am.
-Just like spending New Year's Eve in Times Square, you're shot the whole next day.
+It's like spending New Year's Eve in Times Square: you're shot the whole next day.

-Besides, we need to save our strength for our younger family Christmas tradition, that of early morning tippling.
+Besides, we need to save our strength for our callow and younger family Christmas tradition of early morning tippling.
 Very affordable Spanish champange and orange juice.
 Two rounds and you feel just like you've been put in First Class on an early morning flight.

 Anyway, Mama settles in for her long winter naps earlier and earlier these evenings.
 The kids still stay up all night, but not for church.
 June recently bought the cats their own fleecy blanket and by her bedtime they're already nestled all snug and, uncharacteristically, side by side (generally they share like Israel and Palestine), lost in whatever dreams cats dream in lieu of sugar plums.